stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 Often when I ask female friends how they move things forward they say that it always happens naturally, with no effort needed.
 Yet, having organized a bunch of conferences, I know that if things flow seamlessly, someone else is putting in a lot of effort in making it seem so.

 For example, quite a few years ago I naively thought that with a friend, who is an outspoken feminist, it would work differently.
 I was waiting for 1:1 reciprocity when making the first moves.
 So, after making some moves from my side, I waited for her steps.
 And… things didn’t progress.
-A week later, I was talked with her closest friend in a party.
+A week later, I talked with her closest friend in a party.
 He was a bit drunk, and in the oversharing mode told me what she had told about the meeting:

 > MA: Oh, intellectuals.
 It’s wonderful to talk with them, but when it’s time to make a move, they are clueless.